tsengs0/riscv-decoder/readme.md

 "sh":  {"opcode": 0b0100011, "type": "S", "funct3": 0x1},
 ```

 `lhu`, `sb` and `sh` share the same opcode while having two different types: this case isn't processed yet.
 In other words, the decoder works only when the opcode is specific to a type.
+However comparing both `opcode` and `funct3` should work.

 ## Documentation